Deez Nuts (band)

-Deez Nuts are an Australian hardcore punk band that formed in Melbourne in 2007.
-The lineup currently consists of vocalist JJ Peters, guitarist Matt Rogers a.k.a.
-Real Bad, and drummer Alex Salinger.
+Deez Nuts are an Australian hardcore band that formed in Melbourne in 2007.
+The group is noted for its inspiration from hip hop both musically and aesthetically.
+Deez Nuts currently consists of vocalist JJ Peters, guitarist Matt Rogers (a.k.a.
+Real Bad), and drummer Alex Salinger.
 The band has released one EP and six studio albums.

 History

 Formation and Rep Your Hood (2007–2008)

 Deez Nuts started after the disbanding of Australian metalcore band I Killed the Prom Queen, of which JJ Peters was the drummer.
 After being heavily influenced by the hip hop and hardcore punk styles of music, Peters decided to start Deez Nuts.
 After he wrote a few songs he entered the studio to record the 2007 Deez Nuts demo performing all instruments and vocals.

-Acquiring live members, Peters and the band played a few shows around Melbourne, and after such a positive response, Peters entered the studio again to finish recording Deez Nuts' first public release, an EP titled, Rep Your Hood which was also recorded with Peters performing everything.
+Acquiring live members, Peters and the band played a few shows around Melbourne.
+After such a positive response, Peters entered the studio again to finish recording Deez Nuts' first public release, an EP titled Rep Your Hood; Peters performed everything on the EP.
 Shortly after the release, Deez Nuts embarked on their first tour of Australia during October 2007, the infamous Drunk and Disorderly Tour, with friends The Amity Affliction and the Daylight Curse.